Introduction

 If the user credential that is to be initiated is in the possession of the operator, attach the user credential and click the Active oval to select the operation to be performed.
 You will notice that vSEC:CMS automatically determines the user ID.
 Click the Execute button to start the flow.

-The end user will need to provide a challenge which the operator should enter into the Smart card challenge field.
-A checksum is automatically calculated to validate that the challenge entered corresponds to the value received from the end user.
-Click the Cryptogram button to generate a cryptogram that needs to be sent back to the end user to allow them to unblock the PIN on their credential.
+The end user provides a challenge, entered by the operator into the Smart card challenge field.
+A checksum validates the challenge.
+Click Cryptogram to generate a cryptogram for the end user to unblock their PIN.

 Inactivate Credential